 I’ve written about our plastic problem enough that you are probably ready to punch me in the face.
 So to save you a little bit of reading, let me just say this to put things into perspective — a garbage truck load of plastic enters our oceans every minute and by 2050 our oceans could contain more plastic than fish.
 So there’s that.

 I’ve also mentioned a little (and by little, I mean really, really big) thing called the Great Pacific Garbage Patch — the massive patch of marine debris in our ocean that is now visible from space (and growing).
-Similarly, I’ve talked about the weird, random and disturbing places in the ocean that our plastic waste is ending up — the Arctic Ocean, the Mariana Trench and Henderson Island (a remote, unpopulated island located 3,100 miles away for many population center and halfway between New Zealand and Chile).
+Similarly, I’ve talked about the weird, random and disturbing places in the ocean that our plastic waste is ending up — the Arctic Ocean, the Mariana Trench and Henderson Island (a remote, unpopulated island located 3,100 miles away from any population center).

 And I’ve talked about issues surrounding “ghost fishing” and “ghost gear,” in which 640,000 metric tons of discarded fishing gear are left in our oceans every year to wreak havoc on our ocean’s sea life.

-So I gotta say, I think it’s pretty frackin’ important for us to protect it.
+So I gotta say, I think it’s also pretty frackin’ important for us to protect it.

 Well good news — today is World Oceans Day, a global celebration of and collaboration for a better future for our oceans.
-World Oceans Day takes place every June 8, this year coinciding with the first ever United Nations Ocean Conference, and is meant to celebrate the ocean and it’s importance in our lives, as well as inspire more involvement in its protection and conservation.
+World Oceans Day takes place every June 8, this year coinciding with the first ever United Nations Ocean Conference.
+It is meant to celebrate the ocean and it’s importance in our lives, as well as inspire more involvement in its protection and conservation.

 The day, coordinated and promoted by The Ocean Project since 2002, is marked in a variety ways, including launching new campaigns and initiatives, special events at aquariums and zoos, outdoor explorations, aquatic and beach cleanups, educational and conservation action programs, art contests, film festivals, and sustainable seafood events.